quantropi/qispace-sdk-code-samples/IoT/Renesas/README.md

 ## Build and Run
 1. Launch e2studio with FSP 5.2.
 2. Import `qispace_ek_ra6m5_ds` and `qispace_ek_ra6m5_kem` to the workspace.
 3. Import QiSpace SDK libraries.
 Make sure the supported version of QiSpace SDK libraries are available under `qispace-SDK-lib` folder.
 The supported version of QiSpace SDK is listed at [SDK_Version.txt](SDK_Version.txt).
-The default libraries only include QiSpace SDK Base package (i.e. Dilithium and Kyber), Please contact Quantropi for QiSpace SDK Premium package.
+The default libraries only include QiSpace SDK Base package (i.e. ML-DSA and ML-KEM), Please contact Quantropi for QiSpace SDK Premium package.
 4. Build each of the project separately and download only one binary at a time on the board using Run/Debug.
 5. Use a serial terminal application like `Tera Term` on Windows to do the communication over USB.
 After the binary is launched to the board, the `Tera Term` console will be active, press `return` button to run any demo.